Why the US housing shortage is likely to get worse

 “A lot of buyers just can’t stomach that.
 They’re either cutting their budgets for housing or going into the rental market,” she said.

-Sales of existing homes have fallen for five straight months, according to data released this week from the National Association of Realtors, and are down 14.2 percent over the past 12 months.
+According to data released this week from the National Association of Realtors, sales of existing homes have fallen for five straight months and are down 14.2 percent over the past 12 months.
 While prices have started to fall in some of the country’s hottest local housing markets, the median home price still rose to $416,000 in June, up 13.4 percent from last year.

 “We are seeing more and more people being priced out of the housing market as these rates continue to either climb or just stay at this higher level than we’ve seen over the last couple of years,” said Yelena Maleyev, economist at KPMG, in a Thursday interview.